Electric conductivity in non-Hermitian holography: Introduction

-In the model of \cite{Arean_2020}, the non-Hermitian deformation is implemented by complexifying the global $U(1)$ symmetry that is spontaneously broken in the Einstein-Maxwell-scalar model of \cite{Hartnoll:2007ih}.
-As reviewed in Sec.~\ref{sec:action}, this effectively decouples the source for the charged scalar operator from its complex conjugate.
-This implements the Dyson map which connects a $\PT$-symmetric Hamiltonian with real spectrum with an ordinary Hermitian Hamiltonian.
-We first investigate the phase structure in the presence of the non-Hermitian $\PT$-symmetric deformation at finite temperature and both at zero and finite chemical potential.
-The phase diagram at zero chemical potential is shown in Fig.~\ref{fig:PhaseDiagram} and discussed in Sec.~\ref{sec:numericalsol}.
+In this work, we further investigate the phase structure in the presence of the non-Hermitian $\PT$-symmetric deformation at finite temperature and both at zero and finite chemical potential.
+The phase diagram at zero chemical potential is shown in Fig.~\ref{fig:PhaseDiagram} and discussed in detail in Sec.~\ref{sec:numericalsol}.
+The parameter $N^2\in\mathbb R$, defined in \eqref{InvariantZ}, determines the strength of the non-Hermitian deformation.
+At zero temperature and vanishing chemical potential, $N^2>0$ is the $\PT$ symmetric phase, $N^2=0$ the exceptional point, and $N^2<0$ the $\PT$ broken phase of \cite{Arean_2020}, respectively.
 At zero chemical potential, there are three finite temperature phases in the model of \cite{Arean_2020}: We not only reproduce the real solution in phase I and the pair of purely imaginary solutions in phase II found in \cite{Arean_2020}, but also numerically construct a pair of complex conjugate solutions in phase III.
-Thee two complex conjugate solutions admit complex temperatures, and we check that their zero temperature limit approaches the two zero temperature solutions already found in \cite{Arean_2020}.
+The two complex conjugate solutions admit complex temperatures, and we check that their zero temperature limit approaches the two zero temperature solutions already found in \cite{Arean_2020}.
+The transition between phases II and III is a consequence of the competition between the thermal effect and the $\PT$-symmetric breaking.
+The phase diagram exhibits the typical characteristics of quantum criticality of the $\PT$-symmetric exceptional point.
 The phase diagram at finite chemical potential, discussed in Sec.~\ref{sec:numericalsol} and shown in Fig.~\ref{fig:PhasesCharge}, is similar to the zero chemical potential case.
 We will comment on the interplay of superconductivity and $\PT$ breaking in Sec.~\ref{sec:conc}.

 The main results of our work are the calculation of the AC electric conductivity from linear perturbation theory, and the verification of the Ferrell-Glover-Tinkham (FGT) sum rule in each phase.
 The AC conductivity itself shows an interesting structure in phases I, II and III: In phase I the expectation value of the operator induces a positive superfluid density $\rho_s$ that leads to a $\rho_s \delta(\omega)$ contribution to $\Re\,\sigma_{xx}$ and an associated $1/\omega$ pole in $\Im\,\sigma_{xx}$.
 In phase II, the superfluid density turns negative, $\rho_s<0$.
 In phase III, $\rho_s$ itself becomes complex, leading to a $\delta(\omega)$ contribution and a $1/\omega$ pole in both $\Re \,\sigma_{xx}$ and $\Im\,\sigma_{xx}$.
 In general, the AC conductivity in holographic systems consist of three different parts, describing the effects of quantum criticality (incoherent transport), superconductivity, and coherent transport.
 They all contribute additively to the low frequency conductivity \cite{Horowitz:2012ky,Horowitz:2013jaa,Ling:2013nxa,Donos:2013eha,Ling:2014laa,Kim:2015dna,Andrade:2013gsa,Gouteraux:2014hca,Balm:2022bju},